 Family room.
 Living room.
 Call it what you will.
 It’s nearly there, save for a missing coffee table.
-Plus, I’d really prefer a new area rug with navy and cream stripes to brighten it up.
+Plus, I was browsing different rug types and I’d really prefer a new area rug with navy and cream stripes to brighten it up.
 But who knows if it will work in a new space, so we’d better hold off, no?

 The question is, what type of coffee table works here?
 I’m thinking something airy, not too chunky or visually heavy, no brown wood unless it’s thin and raised, so there’s plenty of air between the tabletop and the floor.

 The chairs now are positioned “talking style,” but perhaps they’re better off being parallel, both facing the sofa, cleanly.

 Also, I KNOW the class jar thinger is tilted crooked.
 I’ve fixed it.

 This might sound odd, but we might not be here to water plants (or orchids), so is a faux orchid a big no on a coffee table?
 I feel like they’re okay when used minimally, and out of reach, up high somewhere where no one is tempted to touch it.
 And in bathrooms.
 Thoughts?

 Do I need to add a yellow throw pillow or two to tie into the yellow and white theme on the shelves?